-Hydronephrosis occurs when urine builds up in the kidneys and cannot drain out to the bladder.
+Hydronephrosis happens when urine builds up in the kidneys and cannot drain out to the bladder.
 This causes one or both kidneys to swell.
+At UVA Health, you'll find urologists who have the expertise to treat this condition.

 - A blockage may prevent urine from draining out of the kidneys.